 Walking Distance: 18.4 km + 900m to B&B (4:45 hours of walking time)

 Walking Route Description: My B&B dropped me off at the Dying Cow Pub where they had picked me up yesterday.
-45% of the route is on small country road and passes through scenic countryside, rolling hills, valleys and forest.
-Quite a bit of the route was on paths through farmer’s fields, which if it’s wet, can get quite so mucky.
+45% of the route is on a small country road and passes through scenic countryside, rolling hills, valleys, and forest.
+Quite a bit of the walk was on paths through farmer’s fields, which if it’s wet, can get quite so mucky.
 Be sure to close any gates that you pass through.
 It was very picturesque.

 Highlights: Seeing two herds of deer on Muskeagh Hill and the valleys – just gorgeous.

 Wildlife Sightings: Lots of birds, several rabbits, and two herds of deer on Muskeagh Hill

 Weather: I woke up to the sound of pitter patter on the skylight of my B&B. Fortunately, it stopped before I headed up.
 For the most part, it was cloudy with bits of sun until 12:30.
 Then there was heavy rain for ~30 minutes, followed by scattered showers.

 # of Other Hikers Seen: 0 while hiking, but had a lovely dinner with two other hikers from Denmark at my B&B.

 Where to Stay: I stayed at a B&B just 900m from the Wicklow Way and walked there.

 Where to Eat: My B&B had the option of having supper there for an additional cost (€12 for a main course, €5 each for soup and dessert).
 The closest village that has restaurants is Tinahely, ~10km away.
 If you’re just craving a pint, the closest option is the pub in Knockananna (which doesn’t serve food), ~ 3km away.